-In an ideal world you have a great relationship with your surgeon.
+In an ideal world you have a great relationship with the plastic surgeon who performs your breast augmentation.
 So, what can you do if this relationship breaks down?

 What you can do to resolve any issues will depend where you are in your breast augmentation journey.

-The first thing to check before you entrust your breast implant surgery to anyone is that they are reputable.
+The first thing to check before you entrust your breast augmentation to anyone is that they are reputable.
 Of course there are never any guarantees but you should check that your surgeon is a Board Certified Plastic Surgeon.
 If they're not... walk away.

 If your gut is telling you to run... go!

 If you've parted with any money at this point, check your paperwork for your rights.
-No one likes to lose money, but if it's a choice between losing money or losing faith (or worse, having an unsatisfactory outcome) I'd rather lose the money.
+No one likes to lose money, but if it's a choice between losing money or losing faith (or worse, having an unsatisfactory breast augmentation) I'd rather lose the money.

-If you've already had your surgery and you are not happy with the results, or you think that the procedure was not carried out properly, you should take the matter up with your operating surgeon first.
+If you've already gotten your breast implants and you are not happy with the results, or you think that the procedure was not carried out properly, you should take the matter up with your operating surgeon first.

 How you do this can be the tricky bit.
 I'd always start with a phone call and follow-up with an email so you have a record of logging any concerns you have.

 You may find that the plastic surgeon and their staff can deal effectively with your concerns.
 If you haven't yet fully healed there may be things they (or you) can do before you have any genuine cause for complaint (final results take time to show with a BA).